btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 ## BTCPay Server

-Like NBXplorer the BTCPay Server application is also dotnet core.
-The install steps assume dotnet core was installed in the previous step.
+Like NBXplorer the BTCPay Server application is also .NET Core.
+The install steps assume .NET Core was previosuly installed.

 ##### 🚚 Install